Wangiri, the scam of the unanswered call-breakinglatest.news-Breaking Latest News

 It’s also on the Play Store, but maybe it’s superfluous here.
 With very few exceptions, now virtually all phones Android they use the Google Telephone app, which integrates an excellent anti-spam service: it is the first voice of the Settings (icon of the 3 dots at the top right), it should be active by default, otherwise it can be activated using both selectors present.
 Since then, the phone will not even ring in the presence of a spam call or potentially dangerous (which will be visible in the Call log with a specific symbol) and you can also long press on the number of any incoming call to report it as spam and block it from that moment on.

-To this thing, smartphones from the range Pixel add a further level of protection: from the end of October, the Call filter by Google, which allows the phone to physically answer for us.
+To this thing, smartphones from the range Pixel add an additional level of protection: since the end of last October, the Call filter by Google, which allows the phone to physically answer for us.
 To anyone, with just one keystroke: activating it is very simpleas we had explained here.

 @capoema